 Are you planning to apply for a loan or credit card but not sure if your creditworthiness meets the requirements?
 Well, the answer lies in your CIBIL score!
 Your CIBIL score is a reflection of your creditworthiness and can play a crucial role in getting your loan or credit card application approved.
 So, it’s important to know your CIBIL score before applying for any credit facility.
 In this section, we’ll guide you on how to check your CIBIL score rating and help you understand the significance of having a good score.

 How To Check CIBIL Score?

-- Log in to the Paytm mobile application
+- Log in to the Paytm mobile app using your credentials.

 What are the Factors Affecting the CIBIL Score?

 Several factors can impact your CIBIL score, reflecting your creditworthiness and influencing your ability to obtain loans or credit cards.
 Understanding these factors is crucial for maintaining a healthy credit profile.
 Here are the key elements that can have a negative impact on your CIBIL score: